AppPETs/PrivacyService/README.md

 ### Configuration

-The server can be configured by editing a simple JSON file called `conf.json`, which is automatically generated on first run.
+The server can be configured by editing the python `config.py` file.

 ### HTTP Header Fingerprinting Protection

 If a request contains superfluous HTTP headers, that is headers that are not required to answer the request, the request will be denied by default by replying with HTTP `400` (Bad Request).
 This is done in order to prevent fingerprinting attacks.
 Clients that send superfluous headers cannot use the service and a service can be tested if it accepts superfluous HTTP headers.

-This behaviour can be disabled by setting the `SUPERFLUOUS_HEADERS_ALLOWED` preference in the `conf.json` file.
+This behaviour is disabled by default and can be enabled by by setting the `SUPERFLUOUS_HEADERS_ALLOWED` preference in the `config.py` file to `False`.
 Note that bottle's development server adds request headers to incoming requests (see above).

 ### Error Handling